 How do I extend a tourist visa in Sri Lanka?

 Applications can be submitted via the online visa extension portal.
 The fee depends on your nationality and length of stay.
-For citizens of Australia, Canada, the US, and the UK, the initial 60-day extension costs US$100.
 Contact the Department of Immigration and Emigration in Colombo should you need further advice on extending your stay.